Echochan/Vo2-test/README.md

 ===========

 ### About
-This is a test program, see more detail information in https://git.mediasia.cn/mediasia-interactive/taro-test.
+This is a test program, see more details in https://git.mediasia.cn/mediasia-interactive/taro-test.

 The backend service of websocket is developed with sokcet.io(4.5.0), so i use weapp.socket.io to create connection. https://github.com/weapp-socketio/weapp.socket.io.git.